microsoft/sqltoolsservice/docs/guide/using_the_host_process.md

-# Using the SQL Tools Service JSON-RPC API
+# Using the JSON-RPC API

-The SQL Tools Service JSON-RPC API provides an host-agnostic interface for leveraging the core .NET API.
+The JSON-RPC API provides an host-agnostic interface for leveraging the core .NET API.

 ## Launching the Host Process